BeppeM/MyFitApp/readme.md

 ---
 ## How does the app work:
 The idea was to let user who workout, creating, updating, deleting, reading workouts.
-Essentially the user can do CRUD operations and manage the workouts.
+Essentially the user can do CRUD operations and manage his own workouts.

 ---
 ## App Screens: